 Rebel Songs Radio: This is my personal favorite out there.
 I had spent months looking for another female that discusses and plays punk music.
 It varies from hardcore, rockabilly, thrash, metal, oi, and punk.
 Which pretty much lists all my favorite genres.
 Support this awesome podcast!

 Rocket Fuel: I REALLY enjoy Jeff’s podcast.
-The spectrum of genres are punk, ska, and indie.
+The spectrum of genres is punk, ska, and indie.
 Even though this podcast is not 100% punk all the time, all the songs that he plays are music we still love as music fans.
-Also his guests are spot on.
-This podcast has truly interesting conversations from bands such as Face to Face, Mighty Mighty Bosstones, to FEST coverage.
-I think the reason I like this podcast the most is because you can tell it is very influenced by the 120 minutes era.
+Also, his guests are spot on.
+This podcast has truly interesting conversations from bands such as Face to Face, Mighty Mighty Bosstones, to Fest coverage.
+I think the reason I like this podcast the most is that you can tell it is very influenced by the 120 minutes era.
 Which I am totally that person too.
-I HIGHYLY recommend this podcast to any music lover.
+I HIGHLY recommend this podcast to any music lover.

-All Songs Considered: I get that NPR is super adult.
+All Songs Considered: I get that NPR is a super adult station.
 It can be hard to sit through and listen.
 But this podcast is pure music nerd haven.
 Obviously not the most punk podcast out there but very surprising.
-In the past couple of months they have played great bands such as Greys, The Dirty Nil, and PUP.
+In the past couple of months, they have played great bands such as Greys, The Dirty Nil, and PUP.
 If you like a roulette of music that includes punk and all genres, then this is a great podcast choice.

 **I am also excepting any recommendations for other punk podcasts not listed.
 I know there are probably more out there.
 Feel free to comment or leave a link below.**